Przejdź do treści głównej

 Network servers in a modern data center

-The cloud computing market is worth $600+ billion annually and growing 20% year over year.
-Here's the current market situation:
+The cloud computing market is worth over $600 billion annually and growing at 20% year over year.
+Here's where things stand:

 32%

-Cloud computing pioneer (since 2006).
-Largest market share, most popular among startups and tech companies.
+The cloud pioneer (since 2006).
+Still holds the largest share, especially popular with startups and tech companies.

 23%

 Growing 30% year over year.
-Dominates enterprise, especially companies using Microsoft 365 and Active Directory.
+Dominates enterprise, especially companies already on Microsoft 365 and Active Directory.

 10%

-Leader in AI/ML and Big Data.
-Smallest share, but fastest innovation and most competitive pricing.
+Leads in AI/ML and Big Data.
+Smallest share, but moves fastest on new features and often undercuts on price.

 Key trends 2025